 One thing to avoid is having characters be named after similar ones.
 It just takes you out of the experience.
 In an episode of The Blacklist: Redemption, a soldier was named Braddock as a reference to the Missing in Action franchise starring Chuck Norris.
 Even an off-screen detective in Elementary, Lassetter, was an obvious reference to Monk.
 The best reference is a model in Royal Pains named Sloane Lerner (slow learner).

-For a small percentage of writers, writer’s block could be about the possibilities being so endless that there’s too much to choose from.
+For a small percentage of writers, writer’s block is about the possibilities being so endless that there’s too much to choose from.
 There’s an even smaller percentage who don’t like unleashing the dark recesses of their mind to the extent that they would be placed under analytical scrutiny.

 As for the plotting, I didn’t like planning the ending because things are more likely to change.
 I just write for as long as possible.
 It’s like what John Woo said about being a director – it’s like being a painter i.e. going where the mood takes you.
-However, deadlines can make the writing forced (the same thing applies to records).
-This is why I’m lucky that my four novels were written before the contract stage.
+Deadlines can make the writing forced (the same thing applies to records).
+This is why I’m lucky that my five (and only) novels were written before the contract stage.
 Coincidentally, most Hong Kong film directors don’t like planning endings because ideas are bound to spring up which change the course of the narrative.

 Be open-minded about taking stories to their natural conclusions (no matter how dark).
 People pull too many punches and push fewer envelopes because they don’t want to depress themselves or others.